libertyernie/brawlls/README2.md

 	function into a standalone program that can deal with generic data.

-Additionally, when printing a model bone (MDL0BoneNode), the translation, rotation, and scale of the bone will be appended to the end of the line.
+Additionally, when printing a model bone (MDL0BoneNode), the translation, rotation, and scale of the bone will be appended to the end of the line, unless you add the command --no-bone.

     ./brawlls.exe STGFINAL.PAC 2/ModelData[100]/3D*/stagePosition/Bones/stagePosition